ApeWorX/ApePay/bots/README.md

 These apps are intended to be examples of how to work with your own deployment of the ApePay protocol interacting your own infrastructure for a SaaS product, using Silverback for real-time events.
-You can host these examples on the Silverback Cloud (https://silverback.apeworx.io) or self-host.
+You can host these examples on the Silverback Platform (https://silverback.apeworx.io) or self-host.

 ## Stream Handling